bhaarath22/Emotion-RecognitionSystem/README.md

 This project presents a powerful and insightful **🎭 Emotion Recognition System** that classifies human emotions 😄😢😠😲 using **Deep Learning**, primarily through **Convolutional Neural Networks (CNNs)** 🧠.

 Throughout the project, I made four models in total from various datasets, using new approaches each time.
-I started learning all this from scratch, including deep learning, CNNs, data augmentation, transfer learning,model Optimixation and machine learning.
+I started learning all this from scratch, including deep learning, CNNs, data augmentation, transfer learning, model Optimization and machine learning.

 It features a sleek and user-friendly **🖥️ Graphical User Interface (GUI)** that supports: